fedetask/machine-learning-advanced-course/README.md

 This repository contains the code templates for Assignment 2.
 There are data simulation codes, helper functions and the solution templates for students.

+Check Tree.py and tree_example_folder to see example usages of tree / tree-mixture generators.
+Note that you don't have to use this code in your solutions.

 ## List of Questions
 **2.3 Likelihood of a tree GM only for E level**